Tips for communicating with someone living with dementia

 Here are some ideas for effective communication:

 - Acknowledge what the person has said.
 Even if they don’t answer your question, express that you’ve heard them and encourage them to say more about their answer.

 - Use gestures, movement and facial expressions.
-Physical signs and body language can all convey meaning and help get messages across, especially when speaking becomes more difficult.
+Physical signs and body language can convey meaning and get messages across, especially when speaking becomes more difficult.
 Try and limit distractions and use short sentences.